A Function-Centric Perspective on Flat and Sharp Minima: Introduction

 \section{Introduction}

-Neural network architectures with different implicit biases are known to exhibit distinct geometric properties around the loss landscape minima, with flatness often associated with improved generalisation performance via reduced generalisation gaps \citep{li2018visualizing}.
-This desirability has been linked to the idea that flat minima correspond to wide error margins and thus increased robustness -- in line with Occam's Razor~\citep{hochreiter1994simplifying}.
-Empirical studies have sought to support this perspective~\citep{kaddour2022flat, foret2021sharpnessaware,petzka2021relative}, reinforcing the view that flatter solutions lead to better generalisation.
-However, the benefits of flat minima have also been questioned. \cite{dinh2017sharp} showed that flat minima, under commonly used definitions and metrics, can be arbitrarily sharpened via reparameterisation, without changing the model's function or generalisation properties.
-This motivated the development of reparameterisation-invariant sharpness metrics, such as the Fisher-Rao-Norm~\citep{pmlr-v89-liang19a} and Relative-Flatness~\citep{petzka2021relative} which reaffirmed the correlation between flatness and generalisation.
+Neural network architectures with different implicit biases are known to exhibit distinct geometric properties, with flatness often associated with improved generalisation performance via reduced generalisation gaps \citep{li2018visualizing,han2025flatness,petzka2021relative,lee2025flat,cha2021swad,zhao2022penalizing}.
+This perspective is commonly associated with the idea that flat minima correspond to wide error margins and increased robustness, in line with Occam's Razor and Minimum Description Length (MDL) arguments~\citep{hochreiter1994simplifying}.
+Empirical and theoretical studies have reinforced this perspective~\citep{kaddour2022flat, foret2021sharpnessaware,petzka2021relative}, supporting the view that flatter solutions lead to better generalisation.
+Flatness has also been associated with benefits such as improved representation transfer~\citep{pmlr-v202-liu23ao} and the effects of architectural choices such as residual connections~\citep{li2018visualizing}.
+Notably, optimisation methods such as Sharpness Aware Minimization (SAM)~\citep{foret2021sharpnessaware}, which improve generalisation in the vision domain, were explicitly motivated by the idea of biasing training toward flatter minima.
+Yet generalisation is only one dimension of model quality.

+At the same time, this connection has proven more nuanced than these accounts suggest. \cite{dinh2017sharp} showed that flat minima, under Hessian-based definitions, can be arbitrarily sharpened through reparameterisation, without changing the model's learned function or generalisation behaviour.
+This motivated the development of reparameterisation-invariant sharpness metrics, such as the Fisher-Rao norm~\citep{pmlr-v89-liang19a} and Relative-Flatness~\citep{petzka2021relative}, which have been used to recover the association between flatness and generalisation.
+However, these developments leave open a central question: does sharpness, under reparametrisation invariant metrics, indicate poor generalisation, or does its interpretation depend on the function learned by the model and the training conditions under which that function is obtained?